philzook58/philzook58.github.io/_posts/2024-04-15-pcode2c-dwarf.md

 The basic idea though is this:

 - For every line table entry, insert a call to `pcode2c(&state , addr );` at the syntactic position stated by the line table
-- At these possitions, if we fall in the loclist range of a dwarf annotated `DW_TAG_variable`, output an assertion that the C variable has the same contents as the DWARF expression describing where it should be (`DW_OP_reg0 (rax)` for example)
+- At these positions, if we fall in the loclist range of a dwarf annotated `DW_TAG_variable`, output an assertion that the C variable has the same contents as the DWARF expression describing where it should be (`DW_OP_reg0 (rax)` for example)

 # Bits and Bobbles